-Install a bypass valve in the primary or secondary line, and valves at each PCU inlet.
-The bypass valves make it possible to open and clean the cooling system.
+The cooling system has a bypass valve in the primary line and valves at each power module inlet.
+They make it possible to open and clean the cooling system.
 Open the bypass valve and close the valves to the AC drive when cleaning the system.
 While commissioning the system, close the bypass valve and open the valves to the AC drive.